 Implication: Create the module structure yourself.
 Tell the agent where new code belongs.

-6. Decomposition Is the Specification
+6. Decomposition is the specification

 The quality of agent output is directly proportional to how well you decompose the work.
 Vague issues produce vague code.
 “Implement authentication” gets you something.
 “Implement JWT token generation with refresh tokens, 15-minute access token expiry, 7-day refresh token expiry, and token rotation on refresh” gets you what you want.